Gateway to Nature project construction FAQ’s

 Why are you building a playground?

-Play is one of the most effective ways for children to connect with nature.
-Many families currently don’t engage with the site because there is no dedicated, safe space for younger children to explore.
-A nature-led play space encourages curiosity, outdoor learning, and lifelong love of this landscape.
+Play is one of the most effective ways for children to build a relationship with nature.
+Many families currently struggle to use the site because there is no dedicated, safe space for younger children to explore.
+A nature-led play space encourages curiosity, outdoor learning, and lifelong valuing of this landscape.

-We have been working with an adventure play specialist to design an experience that is immersive, respectful of this landscape.
-Most importantly it will be fun.
+We have been working with an adventure play specialist to design an experience that is immersive, fits into this landscape and how we manage it, has high levels of play and fun.
 The paid-for access will help us generate new funds to better secure the longer-term financial viability of Earth Trust.

 How does this project help Earth Trust’s long-term vision?

-It supports our vision of inspiring people to care for nature.
-It makes the landscape more accessible but proactively managed to balance the needs of visitors and nature.
+It supports our vision of inspiring people to care for nature by making the landscape safer, more accessible, and more resilient to visitor pressure.
 It enables us to generate much-needed funds to diversify our income.
 Better infrastructure means we can welcome people allowing us to minimise harm to habitats or surrounding farmland.

 Access & Impact During Construction